tdurgasaranya/STA631.github.io/STA631Portfolio.md

 1.  ***Describing probability as a foundation of statistical modeling, including inference and maximum likelihood estimation:***

+- Example: For an inventory prediction mini project, I am tyring to incoporate and implement probability theory to interpret historic product sales patterns and guide the prediction model estimation process.

-- Example: For an inventory prediction mini project, I tried to create a prediction model for future inventory product sales by analyzing historical sales data for different products.
+-  I tried to create a prediction model for future inventory product sales by analyzing historical sales data for different products.

 - I tried to create a predictive model using linear regression, including multiple linear regression.
 I tried to estimate coefficients to